Getting into medical school is seriously competitive.

 Work experience is one of the best ways to stand out from the crowd and gain a meaningful insight into your future career.

 To get medical work experience, you need to be persistent, but the most important thing is to reflect on what you learn.
+The universities want to see that you know what a doctor actually does and whether you are a good fit.

 If you are struggling to find healthcare work experience, try our work experience map.